coinbase-samples/prime-trading-fees-go/README.md

 go run cmd/stream/main.go
 ```

 This displays Prime's live order book with **your fees already included** in the prices.
-Updates refresh every 5 seconds (configurable in `config.yaml` via `display_update_rate`).
+Updates refresh every 5 seconds (configurable in `.env` via `MARKET_DATA_DISPLAY_UPDATE_RATE`).
 The displayed prices are calculated in real-time by adding your markup to Prime's WebSocket data feed.

 **2. Preview an order (simulates execution):**
 ```bash